Always there: Joe Thomas nears 'insane' milestone of 10,000 straight snaps

 "He doesn't take any of those 10,000 for granted," Annie Thomas said.

-ESPN NFL Nations reporters Jamison Hensley, Mike Reiss, Josh Weinfuss, Todd Archer, Mike Wells, Jeremy Fowler, Courtney Cronin, Rich Cimini, Vaughn McClure, Adam Teicher, Mike Triplett, Alden Gonzalez and Jeff Legwold contributed to this report.
+ESPN NFL Nation reporters Jamison Hensley, Mike Reiss, Josh Weinfuss, Todd Archer, Mike Wells, Jeremy Fowler, Courtney Cronin, Rich Cimini, Vaughn McClure, Adam Teicher, Mike Triplett, Alden Gonzalez and Jeff Legwold contributed to this report.